saiqulhaq/gemdock/README.md

 # GemDock

-GemDock is a developer tool for managing development environments in Docker.
+GemDock is a developer tool for managing Ruby gem development environments in Docker containers.

 ## Installation